 The official rule is that you must obtain a special photo and video permit; however, it doesn’t seem to be enforced by the staff.

-Everybody will have some kind of camera to take pictures and videos, including inside the Budapest thermal bath party.
+Everybody will have some kind of camera to take pictures and videos, including inside at the party.

 Before you enter, you consent that your pictures and videos can be used for commercial purposes.